 The recommendation of Area Planning Sub-Committee South to refuse the application was lost.
-A motion was proposed by Cllr K Williamson, and seconded by Cllr S Patel, to grant planning permission subject to the planning conditions contained within the original report considered by Area Planning Sub-Committee South.
+A motion was proposed by Cllr K Williamson, and seconded by Cllr S Patel, to grant planning permission subject to the Section 106 legal agreement and planning conditions contained within the original report considered by Area Planning Sub-Committee South.

-- (1) That planning application EPF/2472/20 for 91 Queens Road in Buckhurst Hill be granted planning permission, subject to the following planning conditions: - 1...The development hereby permitted shall begin not later than three years from the date of this decision.
+(1) That planning application EPF/2472/20 for 91 Queens Road in Buckhurst Hill be granted planning permission, subject to: